mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

-About a decade later, the mothballed starport was salvaged and refurbished by belters who had been fruitlessly searching Biirke’s planetoid belts for prospects.
-The savvy belters stripped the idle robots of their brains, reprogrammed them and fitted them into the tankers, which now make perpetual fuel runs to and from the gas giants, constantly replenishing the station’s fuel supply.
-While Biirke’s appeal has scarcely improved, traffic to the port has experienced a noticeable uptick.
+About a decade later, the mothballed starport was salvaged and refurbished by belters who had been fruitlessly searching Biirke's planetoid belts for prospects.
+The savvy belters stripped the idle robots of their brains, reprogrammed them and fitted them into the tankers, which now make perpetual fuel runs to and from the gas giants, constantly replenishing the station's fuel supply.
+While Biirke's appeal has scarcely improved, traffic to the port has experienced a noticeable uptick.
 The belters turned it into a co-op, offering a share to others in their profession provided they participate in the highport maintenance rotation.
-They converted two of the station’s four docking bays into a market bazaar, which visiting merchants use to trade speculative cargo with each other.
+They converted two of the station's four docking bays into a market bazaar, which visiting merchants use to trade speculative cargo with each other.
 Members of the co-op recently salvaged an abandoned subsidized